How To Grow Squash In A Vertical Garden

 Fertilizer

-As previously mentioned, squash are heavy feeders so you will need to make sure that your plants are receiving the appropriate nutrition.
-Fertilize monthly, using a 5-10-10 fertilizer such as Lilly Miller Morcrop Fertilizer.
+As previously mentioned, squash is a heavy feeder, so you must ensure your plants receive the appropriate nutrition.
+Fertilize monthly using a 5-10-10 fertilizer.

 Pest Control